ntop/ntopng/doc/src/api/lua_c/index.rst

 by periodic scripts and GUI scripts to extract information or to apply configuration changes.

-Custom user scripts can use the API, for example, to provide new data visualizations or extract the data to send it to an external program.
+Custom checks can use the API, for example, to provide new data visualizations or extract the data to send it to an external program.

 Since some API functions can return very complex objects, which will not be covered here,